Eleanor Reissa

-Background and Education
+Early life and education

 Eleanor Reissa was born in Brooklyn, New York.
-However, her parents were born in Poland.
-During WW2, they were both placed in German ghettos established in occupied Poland, and fought and lived through the Holocaust.
-In America, they were both considered sweatshop workers.
-Hence, Reissa studied in the New York City public school system and received her Bachelor of Arts in Speech and Theatre at Brooklyn College, graduating cum laude.
+Her parents were born in Poland.
+During World War II, they were both placed in German ghettos established in occupied Poland, and fought and lived through the Holocaust.
+In America, they both became sweatshop workers.
+Reissa studied in the New York City public school system and received her Bachelor of Arts in Speech and Theatre at Brooklyn College, graduating cum laude.

 Directing and acting

+One of Reissa's earliest professional credits was as a member of the 1977 National Lampoon comedy stage revue That's Not Funny, That's Sick, which played short engagements in Washington, D.C., and New York City.

 Reissa's directing debut in Broadway garnered her a Tony Award nomination for Those Were the Days, which she also choreographed and starred in.
 Other New York directing credits include: Cowgirls (1995 Outer Critics Circle Award nomination), Echoes of the War (2005 Drama Desk Award nomination), and The Soldier's Wife (two 2006 Drama Desk Award nominations).
 In Yiddish, her New York directing credits include: Got Fun Nekome (God of Vengeance), Hershele Ostropolyer (adapted by Reissa), Zise Khaloymes (based on her English language play, Sweet Dreams), and Yoshke Muzikant: The Klezmer’s Tale.
 Furthermore, she was artistic director of the National Yiddish Theatre Folksbiene for five years.

-On Broadway, she was in the cast of Paula Vogel's Indecent, and was nominated for a Tony Award as the director of the musical Those Were the Days (which she also choreographed and starred in).
+On Broadway, she was in the cast of Paula Vogel's 2015 play Indecent, and was nominated for a Tony Award as the director of the musical Those Were the Days (which she also choreographed and starred in).

 In April 2019, Reissa directed, co-created and featured as a vocalist in From Shtetl to Stage: A Celebration of Yiddish Music and Culture at Carnegie Hall.